Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 - The patient data is written to the database for record keeping purposes.
 - For more info and a deep-dive into the code please follow this link: [HospitalQueue](https://github.com/Naledi-Mokhethi/HospitalQueue)
 - For a quick demo I have also included a video that will give you a quick view of the code and application walkthrough.
+- VIDEO:
-- Note the site is not publised yet (hosted locally) due to the pending updates highlighted in the README file.
+- **Please Note** the site is not publised yet (hosted locally) due to the pending updates highlighted in the README file.